 Learn something about their company and what you may be asked to do there

 This is called “doing your homework” and will make an impression on your employer that you are willing to take the time to learn what you need to do in order to help them and be a good employee.

 3. For a young person who may want to start a business one day, what would you advise them to do now to prepare themselves for this?

 Three tips from me as I just opened a new business in a period of six weeks last spring and these things were vital:

-a.
-Guard your credit history like a mother bear protects her cubs.
 The ability to access capital is vital to starting a business.
-The best way to insure you are unable to do this is to have a poor credit history.
+The best way to ensure you are unable to do this is to have a poor credit history.

-c.
-Learn that work is done when the job is done.
-For most people a new business owns you for the first 3-5 years (sometimes longer) and not the other way around.
+For most people, a new business owns you for the first 3-5 years (sometimes longer) and not the other way around.
 If something needs to get done, do what it takes to get it done.
 That may mean a lot of 16 hour days at some times, but anyone can start a business and go out of business.
-Not everyone can do it the other way around !
+Not everyone can do it the other way around!

 4. Besides what we’ve asked already, what other advice would you give to a teenager entering the workforce for the first time?